FFVT Summer School 2022 “Displacement, governance and human rights”

-Workshops on research methods and research ethics complement expert inputs.
-In addition, this spring/summer school will not only be framed by a cultural programme in the very heart of Nuremberg, the ‘City of Peace and Human Rights’, but also includes gatherings with practitioners working in the field that may serve as a ‘reality check’ for academics dealing with these topics.
+Workshops on research methods and research ethics will complement a variety of expert inputs.
+In addition, this summer school will not only be framed by a cultural programme in the heart of Nuremberg, the ‘City of Peace and Human Rights’, but also includes gatherings with practitioners working in the field that may serve as a ‘reality check’ for academics dealing with these topics.
 Finally, it also serves as a platform for networking and offers time and space for an open exchange of ideas.
 To do so, it includes colloquia to discuss participants’ research projects.

 Dr. Amanda Coffie, Legon Centre for International Affairs and Diplomacy, University of Ghana